The club runs practices for the entire year, divided into 3 sessions, with approximate dates:

 Unless otherwise noted, all practices for all sessions are at the UBC Aquatic Centre.

 Before you begin your first swim you will need to register, pay, and read through the practice etiquette at the bottom of this website.
 At your first swim practice please introduce yourself to the coaches.
 They will help you pick the best lane and, as necessary, explain the work out.
 You have one week to decide if you would like to swim with the club.
-If you feel that it is not a good fit you must contact the treasurer within the week and your cheque will be refunded.
+If you feel that it is not a good fit you must contact the treasurer within the week and your payment will be refunded.

 Swimmers registering after September will pay only for the months remaining in the whole year.
 In addition, swimmers registering after the 20th of their registration month will only pay a partial fee for that month.